archipel-network/archipel-core/doc/posix_quick_start_guide.md

 Given your toolchain is working properly, the command should complete without an error code.

-You can now try running µD3TN as follows:
+You can now run µD3TN as follows:

 ```
 make run-posix
 ```

-This will generate some output that µD3TN is starting up.
-If everything is right, the daemon will continue running and can be terminated as usual via `SIGINT` (Ctrl+C) or `SIGTERM`.
+This will launch a new instance of µD3TN with the default parameters; you will see some output that µD3TN is starting up.
+When everything is set up, the daemon will continue running and can be terminated as usual via `SIGINT` (Ctrl+C) or `SIGTERM`.

+**Note:** For modifying µD3TN's command line parameters, you can directly launch the built binary `build/posix/ud3tn`.
+Some information on the parameters can be retrieved via `-h` and from the [man page](https://gitlab.com/d3tn/ud3tn/-/blob/master/doc/ud3tn.1) via `man -l doc/ud3tn.1`.

 ## Python dependencies